 Transfers over $10,000 CAD:

-- Reported by financial institution
+- Are reported by the financial institution.

-For Kenya Recipients
+For Recipients in Kenya

 Remittances Are Not Taxed

-Kenya does not tax incoming remittances.
+Kenya does not tax money sent from abroad.

-- Investment returns (if invested)
+- Investment income (if invested)

-- Rental income (if buying property)
+- Rental income (if you buy property)

 - Business profits (if used for business)